-The Department of General Services ("Department" or "DGS") is issuing this Request for Proposals to engage one or more contractors to provide on-call services to the HVAC systems at various District of Columbia public schools, parks and recreation facilities, and certain other municipal facilities.
-The selected contractor(s) will be required to have a central dispatching station and to dispatch crews on an as-needed basis to correct existing or future HVAC problems that may arise through September 30, 2013.
-Although the Department cannot predict the exact number of nature of such service calls, it is anticipated that the level of effort will require approximately 12 full time service technicians.
+The District of Columbia Department of General Services ("Department" or "DGS") is issuing this Request for Proposals to engage one or more contractors to provide on-call services to the HVAC systems at various District of Columbia public schools, parks and recreation facilities, and certain other municipal facilities.
+The selected contractor(s) will be required to have a central dispatching station and to dispatch crews on an as-needed basis to correct existing or future HVAC problems that may arise for a one year contract term.
+Although the Department cannot predict the exact number or the nature of such service calls, it is anticipated that the level of effort will require approximately seven to ten full time service technicians.
 The work required under this contract is more fully described in Part B of this RFP.

-A.1.
-Project Delivery Method
+A.1 Project Delivery Method

 The Department intends to award the work to one or more contractors.
-As shown on the Group List (see Attachment A), the DCPS facilities have been divided into two (2) groups and the other District government facilities have been divided into two (2) groups.
+As shown on the Group List (see Attachment A), the District of Columbia Public Schools ("DCPS") facilities have been divided into two (2) groups and the other District government facilities have been divided into two (2) groups.
 The Department reserves the right to award the work for any one group to separate contractors, or to award the work for multiple groups to the same contractor.
+It is anticipated that the total business volume for each group of facilities would be approximately 1.5 to 2 million per year.